Population size and change

 Territorial authorities with the lowest population densities include Chatham Islands Territory, Westland District and Mackenzie District.

-Population growth highest in Queenstown Lakes, Selwyn, Kaipara and Central Otago
+Population growth highest in Selwyn and Queenstown Lakes districts

-Population growth in New Zealand has been slow and constant in the past few decades.
-In 2018, the New Zealand population was 4.70 million people, up from 4.24 million in 2013.
-This represented a 10.8% population increased over this five-year period.
+Population growth in New Zealand has been slow and relatively constant in the past few decades.
+In the 2023 Census, the New Zealand population was almost 5 million people, up from 4.7 million in 2018.
+This represented a 6.3% population increase over this five-year period.

 Population size and change can affect environmental health